How to Remove Rust Stains

 1. Products to Remove Rust Stains on Clothes

-There are laundry products specifically designed to remove rust stains that can help get the really tough jobs done.
+There are laundry products specifically designed to remove rust stains to help get the tough jobs done.

-The main ingredient in these stain removers is usually an acid - oxalic or hydrofluoric - that loosens the iron from the fabric so it can be removed and washed away in the rinse water.
+The main ingredient in these stain removers is usually an oxalic or hydrofluoric acid that loosens the iron from the fabric to be removed and washed away in the rinse water.

 These products, such as Whink Rust Stain Remover, are aggressive and can be toxic to the skin, so it is important to follow usage instructions carefully and keep them away from the kids.